• Skip to primary navigation

 Storing & Freezing

-Storing: To store the gluten free berry crumble, it's best to let it cool to room temperature before transferring it to an airtight container.
+Storing: To store the crumble, it's best to let it cool to room temperature before transferring it to an airtight container.
 You can store it in the refrigerator for up to 3-4 days.
-When you're ready to enjoy it, reheat it in the oven at 350 degrees F for 10-15 minutes, or until it's heated through.
+When you're ready to enjoy it, reheat it in the oven at 350 °F for 10-15 minutes, or until it's heated through.

-Freezing: If you want to freeze the gluten free berry crumble, it's best to freeze it before baking.
-Simply prepare the berry mixture and crumble topping as directed, but instead of baking it, cover it tightly with plastic wrap and aluminum foil, and place it in the freezer.
+Freezing: If you want to freeze the crumble, it's best to freeze it before baking.
+Prepare the berry mixture and crumble topping as directed, but instead of baking it, cover it tightly with plastic wrap and aluminum foil, and place it in the freezer.
 When you're ready to bake it, remove it from the freezer and let it thaw in the refrigerator overnight.
 Then, bake it as directed, adding an additional 10-15 minutes of baking time if needed.

 Can I use other types of fruit in this recipe besides berries?